Kemui52/CTLibrary/FFVIII/Readme.md

 ## Known Quirks

-todo: explain more of the quirks, like can't fight an enemy you're playing as or how weird the stats are or the unavoidable status menu lag or how summon breaks if playing as a monster
+todo: explain more of the quirks, like can't fight an enemy you're playing as or how weird the stats are or the unavoidable status menu lag or how summon can't be used at all if playing as a monster

 ## Credits

-Most codes in the table were found by folks on GameHacking.org
+Most codes in the table were found by folks on GameHacking.org.

 The data that I found are:
 - Pointers for emulator RAM